Bruderjulian/PathSage/README.md

 ## Testing

-All components, functions or branches are being tested with over 45 Tests and 415 Assertions!
+Everything is being tested with over 45 Tests and 415 Assertions as of now!
 The Tests achieve a near 100% coverage in all stats (lines, branches, functions)!
-I couldn't test some error-catching branches (only 2) because I haven't found a case where these branches are being executed.
+I couldn't test some error-catching stuff (only 2) because I haven't found a case where these branches are being executed.
+These don't affect performance nor size!

 To run tests, first clone repo and then run the following command: